-The Board is the governing body of the Company.
-The Board and the Company act within a statutory framework - principally the Corporations Act and also the Constitution of the Company.
-Subject to this statutory framework, the Board has the authority and the responsibility to perform the functions, determine the policies and control the affairs of Resonance Health Limited.
+The Board of Resonance Health Limited ("Resonance Health" or "Company") is the governing body of the Company.
+The Board and the Company act within a statutory framework - principally the Corporations Act and also the Company's Constitution.
+Subject to this statutory framework, the Board has the authority and the responsibility to perform the functions, determine the policies and control the affairs of Resonance Health.

-The Board must ensure that Resonance Health Limited acts in accordance with prudent commercial principles, and satisfies shareholders - consistent with maximising the Company's long term value.
+The Board must ensure that the Company acts in accordance with prudent commercial principles consistent with the objective of maximising the Company's long term value.

-The Company has established the functions reserved to the Board.
-The Board Charter summarises the role, responsibilities, policies and processes of the Board of Resonance Health Limited and comments on the Board's approach to corporate governance.
+The Company has established the functions reserved to the Board in the Board Charter.
+The Board Charter summarises the role, responsibilities, policies and processes of the Board and comments on the Board's approach to corporate governance.